brunasti/coding-dojo-spring-boot-master/README.md

 But before improving the coverage I need to fix some more structural aspects of the application.

 - removing @Autowired from WeatherController
+- moving the transformation of the WeatherResponse into a WeatherEntity in an ad hoc class and package

 ---